Indonesian Army Doctrine, Education and Training Development Command: History

-The founding of the Kodiklat, began with the establishment of the Infantry Directorate in 1950, then in 1951, it was changed to the Army Education Directorate, abbreviated as DPAD.
-Then in 1956 it was inaugurated as Inspectorate General of Education and Training which was perfected into KOPLAT.
-As the reorganization within the ABRI body was merged and formed into KOBANGDIKLAT, which was subsequently divivded into two commands, PUSBANGSISOPS and PUSBINDIK.
-PUSBANGSISOPS and PUSBINDIK are considered to be more effective if they are coordinated into one Unit so that through the Kasad Skep Number Skep / 454 / XI / 1994 dated November 17, 1994 the two formations were merged into the current Kodiklatad.
+The founding of the Kodiklat began with the establishment of the Infantry Directorate in 1950.
+Then in 1951, it was changed to the Army Education Directorate, abbreviated as DPAD.
+Then in 1956, it was inaugurated as Inspectorate General of Education and Training which was perfected into KOPLAT.
+As the reorganization within the ABRI body was merged and formed into KOBANGDIKLAT, which was subsequently divided into two commands, PUSBANGSISOPS and PUSBINDIK.
+PUSBANGSISOPS and PUSBINDIK are considered to be more effective if they are coordinated into one Unit so that through the Kasad Skep Number Skep / 454 / XI / 1994 dated November 17, 1994, the two formations were merged into the current Kodiklatad.

 Directly reporting institutions

 The following institutions are operated under direct supervision of the Kodiklatad: